bradleyeckert/chad/README.md

 Modern computers are fast enough to simulate the CPU on the order of at-speed.
 Simulation speed on my computer (one AMD Rizen core) depends on the compiler:

-- 150 MIPS when compiled by Code::Blocks 17.12 (GCC).
+- 150 MIPS on Code::Blocks 17.12 (GCC).
-- 210 MIPS when compiled by Visual Studio 2019.
+- 210 MIPS on Visual Studio 2019 Community Edition.
+- 85 MIPS on Ubuntu/Windows10 GCC (-O3 flag).

 It's like having a real J1.
 Forth should execute the code it compiles.